Flone-dnb/GLSL-Shader-Includes/README.md

 # Building the project for development

-Please note the instructions below are only needed if you want to modify this project, if you just want to use this project in your own project you just need to `add_subdirectory` and `target_link_libraries` in your project.
+Please note the instructions below are only needed if you want to modify this project.

 Prerequisites:

+- Compiler that supports C++20.
 - [CMake](https://cmake.org/download/)
 - [Doxygen](https://doxygen.nl/download.html)
 - [LLVM](https://github.com/llvm/llvm-project/releases/latest)